tkashkin/Adwaita-for-Steam/custom/README.md

 **Warning:** It is entirely possible to cause UI breakages using this feature.
 Please disable any custom css before troubleshooting or submitting issues.

-Edit `custom.css` with your own changes and install with the `-cu` argument.
+Edit `custom.css` with your own changes and install with the `--custom-css` argument.

 This file should be edited while within the installer directory, NOT after you've installed it to Steam.
 The latter will be overwritten on subsequent installs.